mmtekin/atp-tennis-predictor-analysis/README.md

 frameborder="0"
 ></iframe>

 The distribution of player rankings shows a significant skew towards higher-ranked players (ranks 1-49), with 2,778 matches compared to 1,831 matches for players ranked 50-99.
-This makes sense as our dataset focuses on major tournaments rather than challenger events.
+This makes sense as my dataset focuses on major tournaments rather than challenger events.
+This is just good to know for understanding the dataset.

 2. **Age Distribution**
 <iframe